gcohenfr/gcohenfr.github.io/pub.md

 A full list of publications and other contributions is available in my [Curriculum Vitae]("pdfs/shortCV.pdf").
 The name of students that work under my supervision are *italicized*.

 ## Work Submitted
 *Mandeep Takhar*, Mayu Sasaki, Zsuzsanna Hollander, W. Robert McMaster, Raymond T. Ng, ***Gabriela Cohen Freue***.
 PGCA: A New Algorithm to Link Protein Groups Created from MS/MS Data.
-Submitted to *PLoS One* on September 23rd, 2016.
+Submitted to *PLoS ONE* on September 23rd, 2016.
 Invited to revise and resubmit before February 28th, 2017.

 *Nikolaus Fortelny*, Christopher Overall, Paul Pavlidis, ***Gabriela V. Cohen Freue***.
 Pitfalls in protein prediction from mRNA.
 Submitted to *Nature* on March 16th, 2016.
 Resubmitted on November 2nd, 2016.